Responses to the COVID-19 pandemic in April 2020: 21 April

 President of Afghanistan Ashraf Ghani and his wife Rula Ghani have tested negative for the coronavirus.
 At least forty presidential palace staff have tested positive for the coronavirus.

-The Iranian Government has temporarily release a thousand foreign prisoners including British-Iranian woman Nazanin Zaghari-Ratcliffe in response to pressure from human rights groups.
+The Iranian Government has temporarily released a thousand foreign prisoners including British-Iranian woman Nazanin Zaghari-Ratcliffe in response to pressure from human rights groups.

 The Iraqi Government has announced that it will temporarily ease the 24-hour curfew ahead of Ramadan.
 The new curfew will be imposed mainly at night from 7pm until 6 am local time between 21 April and 11 May.
 However, a total ban will take place on Fridays and Saturdays.

 The Lebanese Parliament was relocated to a makeshift theatre to allow social distancing.
 Legislators were sprayed with disinfectant and had their temperatures taken.

 The Saudi Press Agency has announced that the Saudi Arabian Government intends to ease curfew restrictions it has imposed on several cities to allow more people to shop for essentials within their neighbourhoods during the Ramadan period.